-In addition, Arney founded and opened the CPFCU’s Financial Planning and Education Center, which includes an exclusive alliance with MAF Companies to help fulfill members’ financial planning needs.
-Members now have the opportunity to meet with seasoned professionals with over 100 combined years of financial planning experience, each of whom is knowledgeable about the specific challenges and obstacles facing police officers and their families.
+In addition, Arney founded and opened the Chicago Patrolmen’s FCU Financial Planning and Education Center, which includes an exclusive alliance with MAF Companies to help fulfill members’ financial planning needs.
+Members now have the opportunity to meet with seasoned professionals with over 100 combined years of financial planning experience, each of whom is knowledgeable about the specific challenges and obstacles facing Police Officers and their families.
 Areas of expertise are offered for everything from retirement planning and investing, to financial protection, college savings, estate planning and insurance.
-The Financial Planning and Education Center also provides members with credit repair and debt mediation services at no cost to the member.
+The Financial Planning and Education Center also provides members with confidential and complimentary credit repair and debt mediation services.

-Most recently, Arney led his team in the development of the National Police Credit Union, which is a marketing division of CPFCU.
-National Police Credit Union is the first and only full-service credit union created solely for all members of the Fraternal Order of Police across the country.
+Most recently, Arney led his team in the development of the National Police Credit Union, which is a marketing division of Chicago Patrolmen’s FCU.
+National Police Credit Union is the first and only full-service credit union created solely for national Law Enforcement Officers and their families across the U.S.

 One of Arney’s most meaningful accomplishments to date is his work serving on the Chicago Police Memorial Foundation, a not-for-profit organization dedicated to honoring the lives and memories of our fallen heroes.
 Part of the founding committee, Arney served as the Board’s first President, from 2004 to 2007, and he spent a total of ten years helping to turn a dream into a reality.
 In fact, the organization is so close to Arney’s heart, he provides office and conference room space for their staff and Board Members.

-Despite the extensive growth of CPFCU, Arney has been steadfast in maintaining the CPFCU’s number one mission: “Serve the financial needs of police officers and their families in order to help them realize their life’s goals.”
+Despite the extensive growth of Chicago Patrolmen’s FCU, Arney has been steadfast in maintaining the Credit Union's number one mission: “Serve the financial needs of Police Officers and their families in order to help them realize their life’s goals.”

-Prior to CPFCU, Arney worked for ITT Commercial Finance, which was later sold to Deutsche Bank, becoming Deutsche Financial Services.
+Prior to Chicago Patrolmen’s FCU, Arney worked for ITT Commercial Finance, which was later sold to Deutsche Bank, becoming Deutsche Financial Services.
 Starting there in 1989, Arney served in many capacities, ultimately becoming Vice President of Operations in the United Kingdom in their Guildford, England branch office.
 While in the U.K., he was appointed a Director of the company.

-Additionally, Arney sits on the Board of First Chicago Mortgage Services, a subsidiary of CPFCU.
+Additionally, Arney sits on the Board of First Chicago Mortgage Services, a subsidiary of Chicago Patrolmen’s FCU.

 Arney is often called upon for quotes or interviews, and has been featured on/in ABC World News Tonight; Fox Business News’ “Money for Breakfast”; WBBM Noon Business Hour; Credit Union Times; Credit Union Magazine; Wall Street Journal; and local Chicago newscasts.